manastalukdar/manastalukdar.github.io/website/pages/about/services.md

 - Joining steering committees for organizations or standards, etc.
 - Being part of judging panels.
 - Reviewer roles for technical submissions.
+- Giving conference talks.
 - Participating in panel discussions.
-- Giving conference talks.
+- Participating in podcasts.
+I may be reached out through [matchmaker.fm](https://www.matchmaker.fm/show-guest/manas-talukdar-ced412), or any of the options below.

 Please note that these are on a non-compensatory and part-time basis only.
 If you are interested, you can contact me by one of more of the following options.